MAziz-0/My-Portfolio/README.md

 ### Forking the GitHub Repository

-By forking the GitHub Repository, we make a copy of the original Repository on our GitHub account to view and/or make changes without affecting the original Repository by using the following steps.
+By forking the GitHub Repository, we make a copy of the original Repository on our GitHub account to view or make changes without affecting the original Repository by using the following steps.

 1. Log in to GitHub and locate the relevant Repository.
 2. At the top of the Repository (not top of page), just above the "Settings" button on the menu, locate the "Fork" button.